History of Sonny Gray in Timeline

 Sonny Gray

-November 7, 1989: Sonny Gray's Birth
+November 7, 1989: Sonny Gray Born

 Others born on this day/year

-2006: State Title Win
+2006: 5A State Title

-2007: Second State Title Win
+2007: 5A State Title

-2007: Led Team to State Tournament
+2007: Led team to State Tournament

 April 2008: Season-Ending Injury

-2008: Drafted by Chicago Cubs
+2008: Drafted by the Chicago Cubs

 2008: Gatorade Player of the Year

-In 2008, Sonny Gray was voted Gatorade Player of the Year by The Tennessean for his overall athletic success.
+In 2008, Gray was voted Gatorade Player of the Year by The Tennessean for his overall athletic success.

-In 2010, Sonny Gray went 10-5 with a 3.48 ERA and led the Vanderbilt team in strikeouts with 113.
+In 2010, Gray went 10–5 with a 3.48 ERA, and led the team in strikeouts (113).
+He was also designated as the ace of Vanderbilt's pitching staff.

 2011: Successful Junior Year